General Officer gives back one final time before his transition

 |0

-This work, General Officer gives back one final time before his transition [Image 2 of 2], by Keisha Frith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, General Officer gives back one final time before his transition, by Keisha Frith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT